sunpy/ndcube/README.rst

 Then to ensure you stay up-to-date with the latest version of ndcube, regularly do::

-   $ git pull upstream master
+   $ git pull upstream main

 To push any changes you make to your github account by doing::